Null set: Examples

 Every finite or countably infinite subset of the real numbers $\R$ is a null set.
 For example, the set of natural numbers $\N$, the set of rational numbers $\Q$ and the set of algebraic numbers $\mathbb A$ are all countably infinite and therefore are null sets when considered as subsets of the real numbers.

 The Cantor set is an example of an uncountable null set.
 It is uncountable because it contains all real numbers between 0 and 1 whose ternary expansion can be written using only 0s and 2s (see Cantor's diagonal argument), and it is null because it is constructed by beginning with the closed interval of real numbers from 0 to 1 and iteratively removing a third of the previous set, thereby multiplying the length by 2/3 with every step.

+The set of Liouville numbers is another example of an uncountable null set.

 Definition for Lebesgue measure

 The Lebesgue measure is the standard way of assigning a length, area or volume to subsets of Euclidean space.

 A subset $N$ of the real line $\Reals$ has null Lebesgue measure and is considered to be a null set (also known as a set of zero-content) in $\Reals$ if and only if: